JoeProgrammer88/CalendarMaker/Specs.md

 - ARIA labels on interactive canvas controls & font picker.
 - Focus indication for selected photo slot.
 - Color contrast AA for UI.
-- Alt text input for each photo (applies across slots using that photo).

 - English only; architecture supports locale pack JSON.

 ### 6.9 Performance Targets